-- 1. Mileage Waiver.
-If all affected show managements agree to waive Rule SC-090.J., then and in that event, approval may be granted. - 2.
-Mileage Limitation, U.S. and Canada.
-The mileage limitation between shows does apply to shows between the United States and Canada. - Cancellation of Show Dates.
-Sponsors of shows who cancel their dates must notify the APHA Performance Department IMMEDIATELY so the date(s) can be made available to another sponsor. - 4.
-Show Approvals on APHA Sponsored Show Dates.
-Single-judge shows will be approved by the APHA during the same dates that an APHA-sponsored show is held.
-Paint-O-Ramas and two-judge shows may be approved during APHA sponsored shows with a 600-mile (965.606km) restriction. - 5.
-Traditional Holiday Weekends.
-All APHA regional clubs who have received approval from the Board of Directors to host shows on traditional holiday weekends on a permanent basis will continue to receive approval under the following requirements: - a.
-This policy applies only to approved APHA regional clubs. - b.
-The mileage restriction will apply to new shows requesting the same dates on which the traditional holiday weekend falls. - c.
-The mileage restrictions would not apply to shows established on the two numbered weekends that are affected by the reserved traditional holiday assignment(s) and calendar shifts. - d.
-The show must be held in the same state. - e.
-The show must be held each year.
-If the show is not held, the club forfeits that traditional holiday weekend. - f.
-New traditional holiday weekends will not be given after January 1, 1986. - g.
-This rule is retroactive to January 1, 1985. - 6.
-No new shows may be submitted for approval the same weekends as Convention in the U.S. or Canada.
-See SC-090.K., for explanation of a "new show."
-Exception: Zone 12, 13 and 14. - L. NAME OF SHOW.
+- L. NAME OF SHOW.
 All shows or contests approved by the APHA shall be named, advertised, listed and otherwise referred to as a Paint Horse Show.
 The words "Champion" or "Championship" are reserved for shows sponsored by the APHA.
 Nor shall any individual or organization use the words, World, National, or International in connection with any sale, futurity, or other activity sponsored by such individual or organization which states or infers that the same is approved by the APHA without the written permission of APHA. - M. APPROVAL DENIED OR WITHHELD.
 Withholding approval of regional club sponsored shows will be in accordance with Article VII, Section 3.C and SC-090.L - N. APHA RULES TO BE USED.
-The rules as set out in this APHA Rule Book shall be used at all approved shows, unless otherwise approved by the Executive Director of the APHA.
+The rules as set out in this APHA Rule Book shall be used at all approved shows, unless otherwise approved by the Chief Executive Officer of the APHA.
 Failure to follow the APHA Rule Book in conducting the show may result in future approval of shows being denied and/or possible disciplinary action.
 The Board of Directors would decide such cases. - O. FAILURE TO PAY SERVICES.
 The sponsor or sponsors of any APHAapproved show which fails to pay for any services rendered by a third party (i.e. judges fees, cattle fees, facilities, or to pay premium money to exhibitors, etc.) in connection with the holding of an approved show will be denied APHA approval for future shows until all fees are paid. - P. TITLES RESERVED.
-The following titles shall be reserved for exclusive use by APHA: APHA WORLD CHAMPIONSHIP SHOW, APHA WORLD CHAMPION HORSE and APHA RESERVE WORLD CHAMPION HORSE; APHA INTERNATIONAL CHAMPIONSHIP SHOW, APHA

-INTERNATIONAL CHAMPION HORSE and APHA RESERVE INTERNATIONAL CHAMPION HORSE; AJPHA YOUTH WORLD SHOW, AJPHA WORLD CHAMPION HORSE, and AJPHA RESERVE WORLD CHAMPION HORSE and APHA NATIONAL CHAMPIONSHIP SHOW, APHA NATIONAL CHAMPION HORSE and APHA RESERVE NATIONAL CHAMPION HORSE.
+The following titles shall be reserved for exclusive use by APHA: APHA WORLD CHAMPIONSHIP SHOW, APHA WORLD CHAMPION HORSE and APHA RESERVE WORLD CHAMPION HORSE; APHA INTERNATIONAL CHAMPIONSHIP SHOW, APHA INTERNATIONAL CHAMPION HORSE and APHA RESERVE INTERNATIONAL CHAMPION HORSE; AJPHA YOUTH WORLD SHOW, AJPHA WORLD CHAMPION HORSE, and AJPHA RESERVE WORLD CHAMPION HORSE and APHA NATIONAL CHAMPIONSHIP SHOW, APHA NATIONAL CHAMPION HORSE and APHA RESERVE NATIONAL CHAMPION HORSE.